 Compelling Vitamin B12 Research

-Wide ranging vitamin B12 research underscores the prominent role of vitamin B12 in maintaining health, even before birth, as well as reducing unwanted outcomes from diseases like diabetes to conditions like depression and brain atrophy.
+Wide ranging vitamin B12 research shows the prominent role of vitamin B12 in maintaining health, even before birth, as well as reducing unwanted outcomes from diabetes, depression, even brain atrophy.

 B12 and Pregnancy ~

 “Before becoming pregnant, women need to get enough vitamin B12 and folic acid to cut their risk of having a baby with a serious birth defect of the brain and spinal cord… Irish women with the lowest vitamin B12 levels were five times more likely to have a baby with a neural tube defect than those with the highest levels… Neural tube defects can lead to lifelong disability or death.”

 The most common two are spina bifida, in which the spinal cord and back bones do not form properly, and anencephaly, a fatal condition in which the brain and skull bones do not develop normally.
 Dr. James Mills, U.S. National Institutes of Health.
 Pediatrics, March 2009